“What lies behind us and what lies before us

 In her book, A Return to Love, Marianne Williamson describes why we are reluctant towards getting to know ourselves by saying that, “Our deepest fear is not that we are inadequate.
 Our deepest fear is we are powerful beyond measure.”

-The biggest fallacy that I read about in many self help books today is that your thoughts alone are sufficient to give you the results that you want.
-I do not know about you but I am not a genie who can make every one of my wishes come true by simply thinking them.
-As you will see from the neuroscientific research below, half truths are very dangerous and often lead to unexpected failures.
+The biggest fallacy that I read about in many self help books today is that your thoughts and dreams alone are sufficient to give you the results that you want.
+As you will see from the neuroscientific research below, these half truths are very dangerous and can often lead to unexpected failures.

-The real secret is that your thoughts are simply neurons in your brain that are wired together, firing together.
+The real secret is that your thoughts are simply neurons in your brain that are wired together and fire together.
 Therefore, any thought by itself is nothing more than an electrical or chemical response caused by your neuronal network.
 However, which thoughts you decide to focus your attention on will determine your actions and have an impact on your results.

 “We don’t see things as they are, we see them as we are.”